Last Updated on October 7, 2025 by admin

 2. Hampi (Karnataka)

-The open-air museum of Hampi, which is located in Karnataka and is surrounded by granite rocks that are remarkable, attracts both history enthusiasts and explorers.
+History becomes the charm, and travellers alike are drawn to Hampi.
+It is an open-air museum in Karnataka that is surrounded by beautiful granite rocks.
 Hampi, which originally served as the magnificent capital of the Vijayanagara Empire from 1336 to 1565, is now a compelling witness to an era that has long since passed.
 It is the second-best option during a trip to the top 10 tourist places in South India.

 What to See and Do: